 As you descend further down towards Machu Picchu your breathing becomes easier and the dry rocky landscape gives way to the green grass and leafy trees of the Selva Alta, with banana and avocado trees lining the tracks.

 If you do decide the walk the whole distance in one day, you should bank on taking about 10 hours, including a couple of breaks for food.

 When you reach Aguas Calientes, you’ll find the ticket office located in the main square with a wide range of hotels and hostels to suit everyone’s budget, all within walking distance of Machu Picchu itself.

-From anywhere in town it’s a short walk to base of the mountain and the start the steep, winding stone steps up to Machu Picchu.
+From anywhere in town it’s a short walk to the base of the mountain and the start of the steep, winding stone steps up to Machu Picchu.
 It may be far and it can take over an hour to reach the top, but the breathtaking scenery will make you glad you didn’t take the bus.

-DIY Machu Picchu Trek Costs (not including food and water)
+DIY Machu Picchu Trek Costs (not including food and water):

 - Machu Picchu Entrance – $45 USD